sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 1. NPU host is running gNOI client to communicate with DPU.
 2. DPU host is running gNOI server to listen to gNOI client requests.
 3. Each DPU is assigned an IP address to communicate from NPU.
+4. SONiC host services on both the NPU and DPU should undergo a graceful shutdown during reboot.

 ## Methods of Switch and DPU Reboot ##